home-assistant/companion.home-assistant/docs/core/location.md

 *  `Background Location` also offers [high accuracy mode](#high-accuracy-mode) so you can get even faster updates.
 The state of this mode can be determined by the next location sensor `High Accuracy Mode` which simply reports if the mode is enabled.
 This sensor is not directly related to location updates that you get from Google.
 *  The third location sensor is `Location Zone`, when enabled this sensor will get a list of all configured [`zones`](https://www.home-assistant.io/integrations/zone/) and will use Google's location service to create geofences containing `zone` data.
 This will allow for faster entry and exit detection while remaining battery friendly.

-:::info
+:::info <span class='beta'>BETA</span>
-<span class='beta'>BETA</span><br /> Android apps can create up to 100 geofences.
-If you have more than 100 zones, Home Assistant will only create geofences and receive events for the first 100 zones.<br />
+Android apps can create up to 100 geofences.
+If you have more than 100 zones, Home Assistant will only create geofences and receive events for the first 100 zones.

 When combined with High Accuracy mode [zone with trigger range constraints](/docs/core/location#zone-when-using-the-high-accuracy-mode-trigger-range-for-zone-meters-option-value-greater-than-0), each zone included in the constraint will create 2 geofences.
 For example, if you have 2 zones with trigger range configured for 1 zone then the app will create 3 geofences.
 :::